Path integrals, complex probabilities and the discrete Weyl representation

-The eigenvalues that label these amplitudes are the quantities are normally associated with a classical path.
-The path integral is a complex weighted average over all ordered sequences of transition amplitudes.
-This provides a purely quantum mechanical interpretation of the path integral.
-This interpretation is natural when the complex probabilities are derived from the completeness relations.

-The discrete representation has an equivalent qbit representation in terms of an irreducible set of elementary qbit gates.
-This representation may be more efficient for computational purposes since the complementary operators, $U_i$ abd $V_i$ act on single qbits.
-Discrete approximations to infinite dimensional systems demonstrated the how this formulation of the discrete path integral can be applied to potential scattering and quantum field theory.

-While the illustrated application to field theory involved a severe truncation, the calculation was completely non-perturbative.
-It can be contrasted with solving the Heisenberg field equations for two interacting modes which is still a non-trivail perturbative problem.

-The author would like to thank William Hester for pointing out some errors in the original version of this manuscript.
+Many ``paths'' contribute to a given cylinder set, since all possible transition amplitudes are allowed at intermediate times strictly between these successive time steps.
+The complex probability is the product of the probability amplitudes for a given sequence of steps, while sum of all of these amplitudes gives the transition amplitude for the transition from a given initial state to a final state.
+When this is summed over all final states the result is one (the inner product of the initial state with itself).
+With this interpretation the Trotter product formula expresses the dynamics as a random variable on this probability space.
+The result of the expectation value of this random variable with respect to the complex probability is exactly, $\langle a_f \vert e^{-iHt} \vert a_i\rangle$, which is an entire function of $t$ for a $D \times D$ dimensional Hamiltonian $H$.

+Computations of multi-particle scattering observables or quantum field theory observables are candidates of problems that might be solved with quantum computers.
+These problems are formulated in infinite dimensional Hilbert spaces.
+For Hamiltonians that are sums of non-commuting operators the path integral representation of real-time evolution provides a means for treating the non-commuting operators in the Hamiltonian without having to explicitly diagonalize the Hamiltonian.

+Quantum computers have a finite number of qubits, which means that the dynamics must be approximated, where the approximate dynamics is formulated on a finite-dimensional Hilbert space.
+The treatment of Hamiltonians with non-commuting operators is due to the Trotter product formula.
+When it is used in the finite dimensional case paths are replaced by ordered sequences of discrete eigenvalues of discrete Weyl operators.
+Each finite sequence of discrete eigenvalues is associated with an ordered product of transition amplitudes.